A view of Cekirge some 50 years ago: Murat Hudavendigar Camii is on the left and Eski Kaplica on the right

 Other hot springs were found by the Ottomans between Cekirge and the Muradiye complex.
 One of them which contains sulphur is exploited in a University rehabilitation centre which includes baths built by Sultan Bayezid II.
 Near the baths there is the sultan's mother's turbe (Hatice Sultan).

-New (Yeni) baths were built in 1552 not far from the Kukurtlu sulphur spring by order of Sultan Suleyman I. The size of the domes is larger than in previous buildings, a sign perhaps that the great architect Sinan was involved in their design.
+New (Yeni) baths were built in 1552 not far from the Kukurtlu sulphur spring by order of Rustem Pacha, Grand Vizier of Sultan Suleyman I. The size of the domes is larger than in previous buildings, a sign perhaps that the great architect Mimar Sinan was involved in their design also because its plan is similar to that of Haseki Hurrem Hammam in Constantinople. a known work of the architect.

 (left) Ataturk Museum; (right) an olive tree presented by Greece in 1999